null

 After the research period of the Transition style (1765-1775), the Louis XVI style asserted itself in the early 1770s as the elegant expression of a return to classicism, free from the rigorism of the "Greek" taste and the exuberance of the Rocaille style.
 The archaeological discoveries of Pompeii and Herculaneum from the late 1730s onwards inspired the decorative arts and revived interest in the antique style.

-ORMOLU "VENUS ON HER CHARIOT" ENCLOSURE IN THE LOUIS XVI STYLE Louis XVI style gilt bronze "Venus on her chariot" clock
+ORMOLU "VENUS ON HER CHARIOT" ENCLOSURE IN THE LOUIS XVI STYLE Louis XVI style "Venus on her chariot" gilt bronze clock

 Furniture and interior design